otrv4/otrv4/otrv4.md

 operations that must be exposed and include guidance to forge messages.

-In OTRv4, anyone can forge messages after a conversation to make them look like they came from you.
-However, during a conversation, your correspondent is assured the messages they sees are authentic and unmodified.
+In OTRv4, anyone can forge messages after a conversation to make them look like they came from them.
+However, during a conversation, your correspondent is assured that the messages they see are authentic and unmodified.
 Easily forgeable transcripts achieve the offline deniability property: if someone claims a participant said something over OTR, they'll have no way to proof so, as anyone could have modify a transcript.

 The major utilities for forging are: